- Our work will deliver sustainable capability within our customers’ organisations

 - The ‘So What?’
 Principle – we always consider what impact the work we do will have on the service user

-‘An enabler of Public Service delivery that most effectively meet the needs of the service user’
+‘To enable Public Service delivery that most effectively meets the needs of the service user’

-‘To use the skills, experience and tools of our team, our clients and their service users to design and support the delivery of the best public services’
+‘To use the skills, experience and tools of our team, our partners, our clients and their service users to design and support the delivery of the best public services’.

 What our people say ...